alteryx/featuretools/docs/source/guides/performance.rst

                                            chunk_size=.05)

-This can result in lower peak memory usage during calculation a group of rows or greater opportunity for parallelism.
+The smaller chunk size may result in lower peak memory usage during calculation a group of rows or greater opportunity for parallelism.

 Partition and Distribute Data